 Third, avoid trying to brush all the teeth at once.
 It helps to limit brushing to a couple of teeth at a time.
 This way, areas on certain teeth will not be missed.

 Fourth, effective brushing requires time.
 Avoid rushing and make sure any areas that may have been missed are checked and re-brushed.
 A good technique would be to use a timer (some electric toothbrushes have timers built in).

 Lastly, brush from the top, bottom, and middle towards and between the braces and wire.
 Also remember to brush towards the gums gently, since overaggressive brushing can damage the gum tissue.

 The effectiveness of topical fluoride during orthodontic treatment is widely accepted in the scientific literature for providing significant protection against cavities and white spots (decalcification).
 Therefore, in addition to proper brushing and flossing, daily use of a fluoride rinse will help to reduce the chance of developing cavities and white spots on the teeth.
-Available rinses include Phos-Flur® (Colgate), Act® (Johnson & Johnson), and many more.
+Available rinses such as Act® (Johnson & Johnson), and many more.
 The best way to decide on a product is to look for the American Dental Association (ADA) seal of acceptance.
 Products that have the ADA Seal of Acceptance have undergone testing to prove their effectiveness.
 Further information of accepted products can be found on the ADA web site.

 I get commissions for purchases made through links in this post, at no additional cost to you.